 GWAS summary data and their use in 2SMR

-The use of summary data in two-sample MR is described in detail elsewhere (10).
+The use of summary data in two-sample MR is described in detail elsewhere (11).
 A brief outline of the procedure is as follows.
 First, genetic instruments for the exposure trait need to be identified - those SNPs with p<10-8 are retained in order to ensure that the first assumption of MR (that the instrument associates with the exposure) is generally satisfied.
 We collect their effect sizes, standard errors and effect alleles for the association with the exposure trait.
 These can be obtained manually from complete summary data or from curated lists of significant GWAS associations.
-Next, the effects of those SNPs on the outcome need to be obtained, typically necessitating complete summary data because these SNPs will generally have not reached genome-wide significance for other traits (and therefore be present in curated catalogues).
+Next, the effects of those SNPs on the outcome need to be obtained, typically necessitating complete summary data because these SNPs will generally have not have reached genome-wide significance for other traits (and therefore be present in curated catalogues).

+We use the term summary-set to refer to the minimum data required to perform 2SMR analysis - four columns comprising the SNP-exposure and SNP-outcome effects and standard errors, and rows corresponding to each SNP that is used as an instrument for the exposure.

 At its most simple implementation, the regression of the SNP-exposure effect sizes against the SNP-outcome effect sizes, with greater weight afforded to those SNPs with smaller SNP-outcome standard errors, provides the estimate of the causal effect of the exposure on the outcome.
 This is known as the inverse-variance weighted (IVW) method.

 Given summary data for a large number of traits, it is straightforward to exhaustively analyse the causal relationships of every trait against every other trait for which there are sufficient summary data available.
 Supplementary table 1 provides a list of all traits that have available GWAS summary data, indicating if they have complete summary data (in which case they can be used as both exposure traits and outcome traits), or if they only have significant associations (in which they can only be used as exposure traits).